September 27, 2020

 - and MIOSHA’s Emergency Rules for COVID-19.

-If the restrictive rules change we will revisit our decision to remain open.
 We are striving to deliver the quality education our students enrolled in, as well as provide the massage therapy services our clients have come to rely on.

 The rapid spread of coronavirus requires careful attention and increased vigilance.
 The health and safety of everyone in Irene’s school community is our highest priority.
 Therefore, when we are on campus, it is imperative we follow the safety protocols.